 Building and Facilities

-Cars with handicap license plates or hang tags may park in the designated metered spaces on the Library's north side along Center Drive.
+Cars with handicap license plates or hang tags may park in the designated metered spaces.
 All visitors must pay to park.

 The Library provides two metered, handicapped parking spaces and an accessible entrance ramp on the north side of the Library by the loading dock on the B1 level.
 These meters charge $2.00 per hour, up to 3 hours at a time and take quarters, Visa, Mastercard, American Express, and Discover.
 You may add more money to the meter when you get close to the 3-hour limit.